kgrid/kgrid-activator/docs/api.md

 - Execute the payload of a particular version of an endpoint
 - Headers
   ```
-  Accept: not required, if provided must match the OpenAPI document for the endpoint.
+  Accept: not required, if provided must match the media-type for the path in the OpenAPI document for the endpoint.
   Content-type: required, and must be one of the types in the OpenAPI document for the endpoint.
   ```
 - Request Body